learningequality/studio/README.md

 - Creating learning pathways and assessments.

-- Uploading new content through the web interface or programatically using [ricecooker-powered](https://github.com/learningequality/ricecooker) chef scripts.
+- Uploading new content through the web interface or programatically using [ricecooker-powered](https://github.com/learningequality/ricecooker) content import scripts.

-Kolibri Studio uses Django for the backend and Backbone.js for the frontend.
+Kolibri Studio uses [Django](https://www.djangoproject.com/) for the backend and is transitioning from [Backbone.js](https://backbonejs.org/) to [Vue.js](https://vuetifyjs.com/en/) for the frontend.

 ## Developer Instructions